yoav1255/computer-graphics-2023-Yoav-Alon/Assignment1Report/Assignment1Report_part1.md

-# My implementation of the algorithm:
+# Our implementation of the algorithm (based on the lecture):

 ```
 void Renderer::DrawLineReversedAxis(int x1, int y1, int x2, int y2, const glm::vec3& color)